 The sale must be accompanied by a standard contract of sale and preferably also a reservation contract.
 This protects both the seller and the buyer from any fraud, which could be very expensive.

-The reservation contract addresses the rights and obligations of both the seller and the buyer before the sale takes place.
+The reservation contract covers the rights and obligations of both the seller and the buyer before the sale takes place.
 And it ensures both parties are financially compensated for costs and time in the event of a breach of terms.

-Buying property and its financing
+Buying a property and its financing

+While the seller is waiting to find out all the necessary information about the property that needs to be taken into account during the sale or to prepare contracts, the buyer should sort out the financing of the property in time.
 Will you be financing the purchase of the property from your own resources or will you need to apply for a mortgage loan.
 In this case, the loan should be sorted out in time.
 Just bear in mind that a mortgage loan can usually only really be taken out for the building plot and before the settlement you should consider whether you will also take out a loan for the construction of the house or just separately for the plot for the time being.

 Once all the funds are in escrow, it is possible to apply for registration in the Land Registry.
 Only after the transfer of ownership is completed, the escrow money is released and sent to the seller’s account.